xlandscape/xOffFieldSoilRisk/docs/training/background/przm-runoff-calculation.md

 This page describes the conceptual calculation used in PRZM 5 and the equations that are important when interpreting a runoff result.
 Exact option names and implementation details vary between PRZM releases and regulatory interfaces.
 Always check the manual for the executable version used in an assessment.

-!!! note "Runoff is not the same as drainage"
-    **Runoff** is lateral flow generated when rainfall or irrigation exceeds the soil surface's infiltration and storage capacity. **Drainage** is water that leaves the bottom of the modeled soil profile.
-The two fluxes have different timing, transport paths, and pesticide concentrations.

 ## Hydrologic sequence

 PRZM advances the soil water balance at a daily time step.
 For a day $t$, the main inputs and outputs can be represented as: